-Garcilaso de la Vega, the "Inca," wrote the History of the Conquest of Florida based on interviews with DeSoto Expedition survivors.
+Garcilaso de la Vega, the "Inca," wrote a History of the Conquest of Florida based on interviews with DeSoto Expedition survivors.
 This translation was made by Charmion Shelby in 1935 and Published in the DeSoto Chronicles.
 (Trails to this Point)

 Alabama, Tennessee, Kentucky, Indiana, Illinois, Missouri, Arkansas,